ayushchatur/FLIP/documentation/support_docs.md

  - Browse to the OMOP vocabulary pages [here](https://athena.ohdsi.org/vocabulary/list)
  - Click 'download vocabularies' (if not logged in, create an account and log in to Athena)
  - Wait for the email to advise that the vocabularies have been created
- - Add the new vocabulary files to the AICentre-Infrastructure-Ansible repository at `/roles/postgres/files`
+ - Add the new vocabulary files to the `AICentre-Infrastructure-Ansible/roles/postgres/files` repository
- - Add steps to the `roles/postgres/tasks/main.yaml` script to include the new vocabulary files when constructing the OMOP Postgres image
+ - Add steps to the `AICentre-Infrastructure-Ansible/roles/postgres/tasks/main.yaml` script to include the new vocabulary files when constructing the OMOP Postgres image
  - Follow the standard Release Procedure Documentation